 screened towards the end of the last century.
 Foreign Aids has been broadcast for

 Aids Day (1 December), and in 2007 SABC2 presented Dinner with the President, a 13-part

 talk show hosted by Evita Bezuidenhout.
 Ten of Uys’s shows are currently available

-A prolific writer in many genres, his novel, Trekking to Teema, was South Africa’s
+A prolific writer in many genres, Uys’s novel Trekking to Teema was South Africa’s

 first internet book in 2000, before being published in tree-format.
-He has also
+His second novel,

-younger sister, Bambi Kellermann, Never too Naked.
-Uys’s biography of Evita Bezuidenhout,
+of Evita’s younger sister, Bambi Kellermann, Never too Naked (2011).

 Pieter-Dirk Uys was awarded South Africa's prestigious Truth and Reconciliation Award

 in 2001.
 He has received honorary degrees from Rhodes University (D.Litt.Hon.
 1997),

 the University of Cape Town (D.Litt.Hon.
 2003), the University of the Western Cape